5 Key Elements of a Successful Sustainability Campaign

 Ever wonder how to create a more successful sustainability marketing campaign?
 Imagine if you could have an action plan that shows you exactly what to do to get the best results.
-In this article, you will discover five key elements to build that successful sustainability campaign.
+In this article, you will discover five key elements to build that successful sustainability campaign through sustainability market research.

 #1 Values-based targeting is essential to connect with the right audience

 You are not your audience!
 What motivates you to act may differ substantially from your target audience.
 Concern yourself with your target audience; how does your audience benefit from supporting your sustainability campaign or buying your sustainable products?

 Well planned and well-placed communication highlights what your audience values.
 Sustainability market research delivers a clear understanding of the values that motivate your audience to listen and act.
 Those values will help you to build an emotional relationship between your audience and your campaign or product.
 The key component for this is sharing the right values that align with your audience's values.

 At the same time, those values need to align with your campaign or sustainable products.
 Glocalities values-based research can help you do this.
 For example, our research shows that striving for good health and well-being are values that move one segment of the population (Conservatives) and human rights or climate change appeal to another segment (Creatives).
 By finding this sustainability sweet spot, you can identify and target the right audience and convey the most compelling message.